SmartWashingMachine/Mango/README.md

 [On Layer Normalizations and Residual Connections in Transformers](https://arxiv.org/abs/2206.00330) - Not strictly necessary with the current model setup, but it gives peace of mind.

 [DocRepair](https://arxiv.org/abs/1909.01383) - Sometimes it works really well and sometimes it fails horribly, but either way it's really cool.
 CADec gave me nightmares.

+[Neural Machine Translation with Reordering Embeddings](https://aclanthology.org/P19-1174/) - Still testing this out but so far it's giving slightly better results.
+The best part about having more parameters is that it almost never fails.

 *And many others...*